pachterlab/kb_docs/docs/source/sc/technologies.rst

 During processing, any barcode that matches an entry in the first column will be replaced with the corresponding entry from the second column.
 This ensures that each barcode is unique and can be accurately associated with a specific cell or nucleus.

-For more information on the replacement list format, see **replacement list** in the :ref:`Barcodes on-list format<advanced-barcodes-replacement>` section.
+For more information on the replacement list format, see **replacement list** in the :ref:`barcodes on-list format<advanced-barcodes-replacement>` section.